sdjairin/winc-projects/README.md

 # winc-projects
-All assignments that i made during Winc Academy
+All projects that i made during Winc Academy